 This blog post was written in 2014 (and sat half-forgotten in a Word file somewhere in my Dropbox), but as it seems not much has changed in the meantime, it’s time to publish it anyway.

-I was listening to the fantastic SDN Trinity podcast while biking around Slovenian hills and almost fell off the bike while furiously nodding to a statement along the lines of “I hate how every SDN vendor loves to bash networking engineers.”
+I was listening to the fantastic (now gone) SDN Trinity podcast while biking around Slovenian hills and almost fell off the bike while furiously nodding to a statement along the lines of “I hate how every SDN vendor loves to bash networking engineers.”

 To be honest, we tend to be somewhat cautious (the storage engineers are no better), but the real reasons for the morass we’re dealing with today lies somewhere else: the application development and deployment process are often totally broken, and so the problems get pushed down the stack and increase the complexity of the lower layers.